typeflows/.github/profile/README.md

 ✅ Full IDE support - catch errors before you push
 ✅ Test locally - know which jobs run when
-✅ Share as packages - `com.company:standard-workflows`
+✅ Visualise your workflows - see how things run and why ✅ Share as packages - `com.company:standard-workflows`

 **But here's the thing...** Workflows are just the beginning.